Coriander Chutney (Indian Cilantro Chutney)

 1 Spoon or spatula

-- 5 green chilies adjust to taste
+- 5 green chilies adjust to spice preference

-- 1 inch piece fresh ginger chopped
+- 1 inch fresh ginger chopped

-- 1/2 teaspoon cumin seeds jeera
+- ½ tsp cumin seeds

-- 1 teaspoon sugar or jaggery powder as an alternative
+- 1 tsp sugar or jaggery powder

-- 1 teaspoon regular salt adjust to taste
+- 1 tsp salt adjust to taste

-- A pinch black salt optional
+- 1 pinch black salt optional

 Prepare the Chutney Base by adding green chilies, roasted chana dal, chopped ginger, and cumin seeds to a grinder jar.

 Blend all the ingredients into a smooth paste, scraping the sides of the jar as needed.
+Stir in lime juice to enhance the tangy flavor, if using.

+Garnish the chutney with a few fresh coriander leaves.
 Serve fresh Coriander Chutney with samosas, pakoras, snacks or meals.

 Keyword coriander chutney, indian cilantro chutney, indian coriander chutney